esteblock/token-playground/docs/6_wrap_a_token_from_classic_to_soroban.md

 Before using the `soroban-cli`, we need to configure it by telling which account will be executing and signing the transactions.
 In order to do this, we will call the `soroban config identity` command and we will provide it with the account's private key.

-Here we will suppose that our user is the token admin of the asset, so we will call it `token-admin`, but you can choose another name for this
+Here we will suppose that our user is the token admin of the asset, so we will call it `token-admin`, but you can choose another name for this.

 1. Setup your `.soroban/identities` folder